fluidattacks/makes/README.md

 Ensure that Python code is formatted according to [Black][BLACK] and [isort][ISORT].

-Attributes:
+Types:

+- formatPython:
     - enable (`boolean`): Optional.
       Defaults to false.
     - targets (`listOf str`): Optional.
       Files or directories (relative to the project) to format.
       Defaults to the entire project.

 Example `makes.nix`: